South Korean MP apologises over BTS tattoo pictures

 "Don't use a celebrity for your political agenda," said one fan.
 "I'm glad I had already stopped supporting your party."

-The 28-year-old MP, a former labour activist who now holds a proportional representation seat, told a radio station on Thursday she had wanted to promote her Bill through "everyday and popular content".
+The 28-year-old MP, a former labour activist, who holds a proportional representation seat, told a radio station on Thursday that she had wanted to promote her Bill through "everyday and popular content".

 "I'd like to apologise if anyone is offended," she added.

-But she did not delete the pictures from her accounts, and the critical comments continued to mount.
+But she did not delete the pictures from her accounts and the critical comments continue to mount.